Guesthouse Langaholt Iceland

 What you see is an actual image of the first page of my itinerary while traveling in Iceland — except that I changed the confirmation numbers for this example.
 The design is one which I have created and used for virtually all of my international trips for years; and it originally was for printing to a laser printer with black toner — which is why the itinerary lacks color for the most part.
 Notice how virtually everything is listed in chronological order.

-I ensure that each date and day is in larger type with all upper-case letters, with the general subject of that day with initial capital letters:
+I ensure that each date and day is in larger type with all upper-case letters, with the general subject of that day with initial capital letters and the approximate amount of time that will be needed to complete the agenda of the day:

 MAY 31 THURSDAY — Golden Circle 10 hours